baptiste-roullin/tweet-to-toot/README.md

 * Set posts language.
 * `--concatWith`: Mastodon message id.
 Optional.
 If provided, the thread will be messageed as a continuation of this message.
 Useful if you want merge threads.
-* Handling of branching threads.
+* weird 404 on some pictures

 ## Caveats